French-suited playing cards: History

 Playing cards arrived in Europe from Mamluk Egypt around 1370 and were already reported in France in 1377.
 The French suit insignia was derived from German suits around 1480.
 Between the transition from the suit of bells to tiles there was a suit of crescents.

 One of the most distinguishing features of the French cards is the queen.
 Mamluk cards and their derivatives, the Latin-suited and German-suited cards, all have three male face cards.
 Queens began appearing in Italian tarot decks in the mid-15th century and some German decks replaced two kings with queens.
 While other decks abandoned the queen in non-tarot decks, the French kept them and dropped the knight as the middle face card.
 Face card design was heavily influenced by Spanish cards that used to circulate in France.
 One of the most obvious traits inherited from Spain are the standing kings; kings from Italian, Portuguese, or Germanic cards are seated.
 Spanish-suited cards are still used in France, mostly in Northern Catalonia, and Brittany and the Vendée with the latter two using the archaic Aluette cards.

 In the 19th century, corner indices and rounded corners were added and cards became reversible, relieving players from having to flip face cards right-side up.
-The index for aces and face cards usually follow the local language but many decks of the Paris pattern use the numeral "1" for aces.
+The index for aces and face cards usually follow the local language but most decks of the Paris pattern use the numeral "1" for aces.